hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 =========       ================================================================
 partition       limits
 =========       ================================================================
-*vaughan*       Default.
+*zen2*          Default.
 Maximum wall time of 3 days. debug           Maximum 2 nodes with a maximum wall time of 1 hour. short           Maximum wall time of 6 hours, with priority boost.
 =========       ================================================================